VA Debt Management: Know Your Options

 3. VA Debt Consolidation and Refinancing Options

 Another option is to apply for an unsecured debt consolidation loan.
 You can roll multiple high-interest credit cards and other unsecured debts into one.
-This will allow you to save a considerable amount of money on interest charges because debt consolidation loans are available at a much lower interest rates when compared to credit cards.
+You can save a considerable amount of money on interest charges because debt consolidation loans are available at much lower interest rates when compared to credit cards.

 If you have excellent credit, you may also qualify for a 0% APR balance transfer credit card.
 Transfer your balance from other credit cards and pay off the entire balance within this introductory promo period to avoid paying any additional interest on your current credit card balances.